 The “Cafe Northern” is situated in Herbert Street, and is equipped with the latest fittings for soda fountain drinks and ice cream.
 Glass top tables provide absolute cleanliness while the interior is tastefully decorated.
 One of the latest machines for producing pure orange juice fruit drinks has been installed, and this is a popular drink with local residents.

-In 1940, so the company history relates, they became the first in Australia to produce ice cream in half gallon (two litre) tubs.
-The company name was changed from Laura Ice Works to Golden North Dairies in 1948 and two years later the Bowkers claimed to have the longest milk run in the world: from the Barossa Valley to Tennant Creek, nearly 2000 kilometers.
+In 1940, so the company history relates, they became the first in Australia to produce ice cream in half-gallon (two-litre) tubs.
+The company name was changed from Laura Ice Works to Golden North Dairies in 1948 and two years later the Bowkers claimed to have the longest milk run in the world: from the Barossa Valley to Tennant Creek, nearly 2000 kilometres.

 In 1983 the company was sold to the South Australian group Farmers Union and the following year Golden North Ice Cream was introduced to Adelaide.
 The company returned to private ownership in 2001.
 Golden North Ice Cream has been proclaimed a South Australian Icon food.
 It is now also available through IGA stores in most states.
 A 2019 survey by Canstarblue among 1300 consumers found Golden North Ice Cream was the most preferred of ten leading brands.
 It received, according to Canstarblue, “five-star reviews from customers on taste, consistency, variety, packaging and overall satisfaction”.

 Golden North is particularly known for its honey flavour.
 Other exotic flavours include rum and raisin, cafe cino and spearmint sundae.
 The range of flavours supplied to ice cream shops is more extensive.